 There is no regulation around what specific ingredients pre-workouts must contain to meet the category definition, but there are a half dozen common ingredients across many brands.
 These are:

-- Caffeine: The stimulant in the coffee that gets 85 percent of Americans going every morning is scaled up to frightening heights in pre-workout supplements; they contain anywhere from 60 milligrams (about ¾ cup of coffee) to a whopping 500.
+- Caffeine: The stimulant in the coffee that gets you going every morning is scaled up to frightening heights in pre-workout supplements; they may contain anywhere from 60 milligrams (about ¾ cup of coffee) to a whopping 500.
 Caffeine is the most common ingredient found in pre-workout supplements.

 - Creatine: Used for both muscle recovery and growth, this amino acid is naturally found in seafood and red meat.
 Important note: it can initially lead to water retention.

-- Nitric Oxide: Nitrates and nitrites preserve processed meats and give them a bright red glow; they’ve been linked to causing cancer, but they also increase blood flow to your muscles, which helps to reduce muscle fatigue.
+- Nitric Oxide: Nitrates and nitrites preserve processed meats and give them a bright red glow; they also increase blood flow to your muscles, which helps to reduce muscle fatigue.

 - BCAA'S: Branched-chain amino acids are essential nutrients, and are found in foods like meat, beans, and nuts; they’re used to boost muscle growth and prevent fatigue.